QuoSecGmbH/os_timestamps/README.md

 > Some implementations mark for update the last file status change timestamp of renamed files and some do not.

 ## Results
-For easier comparison of MAC updates, a result file without B updates (os_profile_results_mac.csv) is provided.
+For easier comparison of MACB updates, a result file without B updates (os_profile_results_mac.csv) is provided.

+The tables are interpreted from the results files and OS implementation.
 Some more PDF options are in the Release section.

 Linux: